microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

   mark covering at the selection.
 Otherwise, place the mark on the cursor row.
   - [x] `color`: a color for the scrollbar mark. (in [#12948])
   - [ ] `category`: one of `{"prompt", "error", "warning", "success", "info"}`
-  - [ ] `dismissSelection`: `bool`, default `true`.
-If true, dismiss the selection (if there is one) after marking it.
-If false, leave the text selected.
-    - This is considered for something like pattern matching, where a user might want to match on "error: ", mark it with an error mark, and then also colorize it.
 * [ ] `scrollToMark`
   - [x] `direction`: `["first", "previous", "next", "last"]`  (in [#12948])
+  - [ ] `category`: `flags({categories}...)`, default `"all"`.
+Only scroll to
+    one of the categories specified (e.g. only scroll to the previous error, only the previous prompt, or just any mark)
+  - [ ] [#13449] - `center` or some other setting that controls how the mark is scrolled in.
+    - Maybe `top` (current) /`center` (as proposed) /`nearestEdge` (when scrolling down, put the mark at the bottom line of viewport , up -> top line)?
-  - [ ] [#13455] - `highlight`: `bool`, default false.
+  - [ ] [#13455] - `highlight`: `bool`, default true.
 Display a temporary
     highlight around the mark when scrolling to it. ("Highlight" != "select")
     - If the mark has prompt/command/output sections, only select the prompt and command.
     - If the mark has zero width (i.e. the user just wanted to bookmark a line), then highlight the entire row.
-  - [ ] [#13449] - `center` or some other setting that controls how the mark is scrolled in.
-    - Maybe `top` (current) /`center` (as proposed) /`nearestEdge` (when scrolling down, put the mark at the bottom line of viewport , up -> top line)?
-  - [ ] `category`: `flags({categories}...)`, default `"all"`.
-Only scroll to
-    one of the categories specified (e.g. only scroll to the previous error, only the previous prompt, or just any mark)
 * [x] `clearMark`: Remove any marks in the selected region (or at the cursor position)  (in [#12948])
 * [x] `clearAllMarks`: Remove all the marks from the buffer.  (in [#12948])